PicklesJimmy/SandwichGame/README.md

 - As a user, I want to be able to save my current sandwich to file (if I so choose).
 - As a user, I want to be able to load my current sandwich from file (if I so choose).

+# Instructions for End User

+- You can generate the first required action (Removing Ingredients) related to the user story "adding multiple Xs to a Y" by clicking the Remove button.
+- You can generate the second required action (checking the quality for the ingredients) related to the user story "adding multiple Xs to a Y" by clicking the view ingredients button.
+- You can add ingredients to a sandwich by pressing either the add bacon or add pickle buttons.
+- You can select the properties for different ingredients by clicking the add bacon/add pickle buttons and inputting a number that correspond to the property.
+- You can view all the ingredients in the sandwich by the display in the panel.
+- You can locate my visual component by the display in the panel after you added or loaded the ingredients in the sandwich.
+- You can save the state of my application by pressing the save sandwich button.
+- You can reload the state of my application by pressing the load sandwich button.